LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 There are other kinds of normalization like batch normalization, which is a normalization across batches.
 Interestingly layer norm was only popularised after batch normalization in this [2016 paper][LayerNorm].

-The actual function used for layer norm is:
+The function used for layer norm is:

 $$
     a_{nb}\frac{X_{nb}-\mu_{nb}}{\sigma_{nb}+\epsilon} + b_{nb}